aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

 8. On the left side of Synapse Studio, use the  **››**  icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks, as shown here:

     ![Image showing the expanded Synapse Studio menu to manage resources and perform data analytics tasks](images/synapse-studio-dp900-lab4.png)

+    > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+    > - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Hit the Validate button for the corresponding task.
+    > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

+**You have successfully completed the lab.**

 ### Task 2 : Ingest data